"War memorials are a unique aspect of our national heritage" (War Memorials Trust)

 There is a wide range of war memorials within East Cambridgeshire and a list of the different memorials is provided here.
 Several of the memorials within the District are afforded statutory protection as they appear on the National Heritage List for England.

 - High Street, Soham

 - St Mary’s Church, Swaffham Prior

 Further information on individual memorials can be found on the UK National Inventory of War Memorials (external link) website.

 Custodianship of war memorials varies throughout the UK, as they were often erected as a result of public subscription.
 A Diocese, Parochial Council or Parish Council now maintains the vast majority of memorials.
 As with any building or structure of architectural or historic significance, regular repairs and maintenance should be undertaken to ensure its long-term preservation.

-The War Memorials Trust is a useful resource for anyone interested in or responsible for memorials in the UK.
+The War Memorials Trust (external link) is a useful resource for anyone interested in or responsible for memorials in the UK.
 They can also assist with enquiries relating to specific memorials and family history research projects.
 They have produced several guidance documents that should provide a starting point for anyone planning works to a memorial (see useful information page of this website).

 N.B.
 If the memorial is listed, some works may require Listed Building Consent.
 It is advisable to check with the Conservation Officer prior to undertaking any works.